By Nancy Virden (c) 2016, updated 2025

 What a God we have!
 And how fortunate we are to have him, this Father of our Master Jesus!
 Because Jesus was raised from the dead, we’ve been given a brand-new life and have everything to live for, including a future in heaven – and the future starts now!
 God is keeping careful watch over us and the future.
 The Day is coming when you’ll have it all – life healed and whole.

-Comments are always welcome (see tab below) NOTE: I am not a doctor or mental health professional.
-I speak only from personal experiences with and observations of mental illness.
-In no way is this website intended to substitute for professional mental health care.
+NOTE: Nancy is not a doctor or a mental health professional and speaks only from personal experience and observations.
+This website is not intended to substitute for professional mental or behavioral health care.

 Niice post thanks for sharing